Engoo Blog Language Tips

 Freezing

-This is a common term people often use when it is very cold, either indoors or outdoors.
+This is a common term people use when it's very cold, either indoors or outdoors.

 I'm freezing.
 Can you turn on the heat, please?